-Fire Engineering Certification (Applicable if building was subject to Fire Engineered Solution)
+45 Fire Engineering Certification

+(Applicable if Building is Subject to Fire Engineered Performance Solution)

-Prior to the issue of an Occupation Certificate, provide a compliance certificate or written Statement from the Accredited C10 Fire Engineer in accordance with Clause 152B of the Environmental Planning and Assessment Regulation 2000, certifying that any building solutions detailed within the Fire Engineering Assessment Report and considered at Construction Certificate stage, have been implemented/installed/constructed within the building to the their satisfaction.
+Prior to the issue of an Occupation Certificate, provide a compliance certificate or written Statement from the Accredited Fire Engineer in accordance with Clause 152B of the Environmental Planning and Assessment Regulation 2000, certifying that any building solutions detailed within the Fire Engineering Assessment Report and considered at Construction Certificate stage, have been implemented/installed/constructed within the building to the their satisfaction.

-40 Fire Safety Upgrade - Occupation Certificate
+46 Fire Safety Upgrade (Occupation Certificate)

-Prior to the issue of an Occupation Certificate, the building must be upgraded to comply with the recommendations contained in Accredited Building Certifiers BCA Audit Report dated 30 May 2017and submitted to the accredited certifier at Construction Certificate stage.
+Prior to the issue of an Occupation Certificate, all key compliance matters detailed in the Accredited Building Certifiers BCA Audit Report dated 30 May 2017, must be complete to the satisfaction of the Registered Certifier.

-41 Structural Engineers Certification
+47 Structural Engineers Certification